-These DIY essential oil sachets smell great, make you feel great, and protect your linens from moths and musty smells all at the same time!
+These DIY essential oil sachets for drawers and closets smell great, make you feel great, and protect your linens from moths and musty smells all at the same time!

 Sachet Supplies Needed: